-Medicines to stop your child feeling sick
+Medications to stop your child from feeling sick to their stomach

-Your child may also need medicine to stop them feeling sick.
-These are called anti-emetics.
+Your child may also need medication to stop them from feeling sick to their stomach.
+These are called anitemetics.

-As with pain medicines, anti-emetics best if your child takes it as soon as they start getting symptoms.
+As with pain medications, antiemetics work best if your child takes it as soon as they start getting symptoms.
 It may make your child feel sleepy.

-Medicines to prevent migraines
+Medications to prevent migraines

 If your child gets a lot of severe migraines, your doctor may recommend treatments to prevent these attacks.

-Unfortunately, there isn't much research on how well these medicines work in children.
+Unfortunately, there isn't much research on how well these medications work in children.
 And they will usually have to be prescribed by a specialist doctor.
-To read more, see our leaflet Migraine in children: medicines to prevent attacks.
+To read more, see our leaflet Migraine in children: medications to prevent attacks.

-What to expect in the future?
+What to expect in the future